Quaternionic spherical harmonics and a sharp multiplier theorem on quaternionic spheres: Weighted Plancherel estimates

 for all $y \in \Sphere$.

 Proposition \ref{prp:mult_coefficients} tells us that the operator of multiplication by $\weight^4$ does not act diagonally on the basis $\{Z_{h,m}\}_{(h,m) \in \IQ}$ of kernel polynomials; however only a few parallels to the main diagonal in the matrix of this multiplication operator are nonzero.
-Hence, as we shall show below, this multiplication operator can be majorized (in $L^2$) by its diagonal component, and for the latter we can clearly describe the fractional powers.
+Hence, as we shall show below, this multiplication operator may be majorized (in $L^2$) by its diagonal component, and for the latter we may clearly describe the fractional powers.

 For a kernel polynomial $K$ of the form \eqref{eq:kernelpolynomial} and all $\alpha \in [0,\infty)$, we define $M^\alpha K$ by

 where the coefficients $\gamma_{h,m}^\rightarrow$ are as in Proposition \ref{prp:mult_coefficients}.